samqchau/jobtrackr/README.md

 1. This repository
-..* Description: This version of JobTrackr was developed to demonstrate the power and utility of standalone Single Page Applications (SPA)s.
+Description: This version of JobTrackr was developed to demonstrate the power and utility of standalone Single Page Applications (SPA)s.
 It is entirely a client side application where all the data is stored in the client's Local Storage.
+⋅⋅* Unordered sub-list.

-..* Frontend: React & Redux
+⋅⋅* Frontend: React & Redux
-..* Server: None
+⋅⋅* Server: None
-..* Storage: Local Storage (Browser)
+⋅⋅* Storage: Local Storage (Browser)
-    Version Control & Deployment: Github
+⋅⋅* Version Control & Deployment: Github

 Checkout the live version here - [JobTrackr - LocalStorage](https://samqchau.github.io/jobtrackr/)